The Convention on the Rights of the Child can further gender equality

 States committed to providing support to victims of exploitation or abuse

-States committed to promoting the physical and psychological recovery of children who are victims of abuse and exploitation centred on fostering the health, self-respect and dignity of the child.
+States committed to promoting the physical and psychological recovery of children who are victims of abuse and exploitation centered on fostering the health, self-respect and dignity of the child.